daviddmd/assetriskmanager/documentation/INSTALL.md

 LDAP_TLS=false
 ```

-If you want to generate the production JS and CSS bundle (it's already generated on each release):
+To generate the production JS and CSS bundle:

 ```shell
 sudo -i